Bullough's Pond Association

 August 11, 1990.
 12:05 PM.
 Photo, BPA

-Ten minutes later, the waters had risen about three feet higher near the Hull Street culvert (left), flooding homes in Hull Street (below).
+By about 10 minutes later, the blocked and backed-up waters had risen about three feet higher near the Hull Street culvert (left), flooding homes in Hull Street (below).

 Picture